 Table of Contents

-For closed-ended questions in survey questionnaires, the coding scheme is often incorporated directly in the questionnaire and data is entered numerically.
+For closed-ended questions in survey questionnaires, the coding scheme is often incorporated directly into the questionnaire and data is entered numerically.
 This process is automated in computer-assisted interviewing (CAPI, CATI, etc.), where an answer and its code are saved immediately into a computer in the course of data collection.
-Answers can also be coded on paper questionnaires, when coders record codes in a designed spot of the questionnaire before they are digitalised.
-If the numberical codes are not incorporated in your questionnaire, set up a detailed procedure how to code the different alternatives.
+Answers can also be coded on paper questionnaires when coders record codes in a designed spot of the questionnaire before they are digitalised.
+If the numberical codes are not incorporated in your questionnaire, set up a detailed procedure of how to code the different alternatives.